-A doctor will assess the injury by feeling the knee area.
-Because the kneecap is easily accessible, he or she can quickly test for pain and tenderness by moving your kneecap and checking how well it tracks as you flex and extend your leg.
+Your doctor will diagnose the injury by examining your knee area.
+Because the kneecap is easily accessible, he or she can quickly test for pain and tenderness by moving your kneecap and checking how well it moves as you flex and extend your leg.
 After this brief exam, your doctor will be able to tell whether your discomfort is due to patellofemoral pain syndrome or another knee problem.
-Your doctor may request x-rays and/or an MRI for a closer look at the knee.
+Your doctor may request X-rays and/or an MRI for a closer look at your knee.

-The best way to treat patellofemoral pain syndrome is to rest and stay away from activities that cause you pain.
+The best way to treat patellofemoral pain syndrome is to rest and avoid activities that cause pain.
 Ice and anti-inflammatory drugs such as ibuprofen can be used to treat any swelling or pain that may occur.
-Knee braces or sleeves can be used to provide the knee with more support and help prevent the knee from buckling.
-Bracing the knee stabilizes the kneecap and helps prevent symptoms from worsening.
+Targeted physical therapy and strengthening exercises will also facilitate recovery.
+Knee braces or sleeves also can be used to provide the knee with more support and help prevent the knee from buckling.
+Bracing the knee stabilizes the kneecap and can help prevent symptoms from worsening.

-If none of these treatments is effective and your symptoms continue to worsen, surgery may be needed to correct malalignment of the patella.
+If conservative treatments of your runner's knee are not effective and your symptoms continue to worsen, surgery may be needed to correct malalignment of the patella.

-It may not be possible to totally prevent the development of patellofemoral pain syndrome; however, there are steps you can take to reduce your risk and avoid making the syndrome worse.
+It may not be possible to totally prevent patellofemoral pain syndrome; however, there are steps you can take to reduce your risk and avoid making the condition worse.

 These measures include:

 To make an appointment to treat your patellofemoral pain syndrome or for more information, call 1-855-93-SPORT (77678).

 Affiliated with the University of Pittsburgh Schools of the Health Sciences